We want the Westside of LA to have enough homes for everyone who works, lives, and loves here.

 (Sources: California Housing Partnership, Abundant Housing La)

 50+ years of state and local policy in California has created this situation.
-Now is the time to re-imagine our housing future.
+Now is the time to solve this problem.

 (Sources: CalMatters, CA Legislative Analyst’s Office, University of Southern California)